Vichy-Celestins – Parc du Couvent des Celestins

 The convent was built in the early 15th century at the initiative of the Duke Louis II de Bourbon, whose sister Jeanne was married to King Charles V.

-The monastery was demolished a few years later during the French Revolution, with the exception of a fortified building, then used as a gardener dwelling.
+Louis XV suppressed the monastery which was demolished a few years later during the French Revolution, with the exception of a fortified building, then used as a gardener dwelling.

 This small building, located on the natural terrace overlooking the Allier, is a perfect illustration of Bourbonnais fortified architecture of the 15th century.